keunlee/k8s-operators-over-ez/docs/01/01-introduction.md

 You see the immediate benefits of an operator, when you begin configuring and deploying instances of your operator instead of deployments for various resources of a convential deployment.
 Notice, how much simpler and less error proned the operator configuration is in comparison to a conventional deployment.

-An operator based deployment in this regards, buys consistency, by offering you a way to templatize your conventional deployment as well as allow you to develop business logic ( or operational knowledge) into your operator via a controller implementation.
+An operator based deployment in this regards, buys consistency, by offering you a way to templatize your conventional deployment as well as allow you to develop domain specific operations ( or operational knowledge) into your operator via a controller implementation.
 Essentially, you create what the community calls a Kubernetes Application.

 ## How do Operators Work?